se-tuebingen-exercises-ws25/git-style-guide/README.md

 the [git man pages](http://git-scm.com/doc) and various practices popular among the community.

-This is a simple educational fork of the original version, which resides at [`agis/git-style-guide`](https://github.com/agis/git-style-guide).
+This is an educational fork of the original version, which resides at [`agis/git-style-guide`](https://github.com/agis/git-style-guide).

 Translations are available in the following languages: